estevaojneto/PHP-BatRatCat/Facade/README.md

 ...which is a single-line of code much more readable than all the `curl_` configuration functions that you usually have to do when the framework does not a offer *Http facade*, like Laravel does.

-The example here uses PHP's own functions for encoding strings.
+The example here uses PHP's own functions for hashing or encoding strings.
 We don't control PHP's functions - we just offer a facade (aha!) to allow easy usage of such functions.

 ## How could it be done differently